-Professor Matthew Jarvis is a writer and critic.
+Professor Matthew Jarvis is a writer, critic and poet.
 His scholarship focuses mainly on English-language poetry in Wales since the 1960s and he has supplementary interests in British avant-garde poetry of the same period.

 He is particularly interested in environmental approaches to literature and in ideas about the literary construction of Welsh space and place.
 His work has been described as 'pioneering criticism' by Professor Jeremy Hooker.